tailscale/tailscale/api.md

 }
 ```

 ## Replace the list of global DNS nameservers for a tailnet

 ``` http
 POST /api/v2/tailnet/{tailnet}/dns/nameservers
 ```

 Replaces the list of DNS nameservers for the given tailnet with the list supplied in the request.
 Supply the tailnet of interest in the path.
 Note that changing the list of DNS nameservers may also affect the status of MagicDNS (if MagicDNS is on; learn about [MagicDNS](https://tailscale.com/kb/1081).
 If all nameservers have been removed, MagicDNS will be automatically disabled (until explicitly turned back on by the user).

 ### Input parameters

-#### `{tailnet}` (required in URL path)
+#### `tailnet` (required in URL path)
 Supply the tailnet in the path.

 #### `dns` (required in `POST` body)